GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

 - Work towards alignment with HIPAA and compliance requirements for [auditing and monitoring](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#logging_monitoring_and_operations).

-  - The [audit](./recipes/audit.md) creates a dedicated project to host audit logs and creates logs routers to export all audit logs to BigQuery (for 1 year) and to GCS (for 7 years).
-These configurations help align with [HIPAA audit log](https://www.securitymetrics.com/blog/what-are-hipaa-compliant-system-logs) requirements.
+  - For example, the [audit recipe](./recipes/audit.md) creates a dedicated project to host audit logs and creates logs routers to export all audit logs to BigQuery (for 1 year) and to GCS (for 7 years).
+These configurations help align with
+    [HIPAA audit log](https://www.securitymetrics.com/blog/what-are-hipaa-compliant-system-logs)
+    requirements.

 - Reduce human access to the org infrastructure.
 Promote coding and version control best practices.

-  - The [CICD recipe](./recipes/cicd.md) sets up a pipeline that is run by Cloud Build service accounts.
+  - For example, the [CICD recipe](./recipes/cicd.md) sets up a pipeline that is run by Cloud Build service accounts.
 Through integration with Github, changes to infrastructure can be made via pull requests.
 The hooks we set up will automatically display the latest Terraform plan so users can be